zqad/mcsign/README.md

 Building
 --------

-A version of cnbt that has been tested is included as a git submodule.
-This means that the first thing that you need to do to build is to initialize the
+A version of cnbt that has been tested to work is included as a git submodule.
-submodule:
+This means that the first thing that you need to do to build is to initialize the submodule:

     $ git clone git://github.com/zqad/mcsign.git
     Cloning, blah blah.